VinhStarlight/Chatlogger-starlight/README.md

 - 🕒 **Timestamped sessions** — new log file created every time you join a server
 - 💬 **Captures everything** — player messages, death messages, join/leave notices,
 server broadcasts
-- 🔇 **Completely silent** — no chat spam, no GUI, just works in the background
+- 🔇 **Completely silent** — no chat spam, no GUI, just works in the background!
+You'll barely notice its there
 - ⚡ **Lightweight** — tiny mod with no performance impact

 ## 🔧 Installation